awsdocs/aws-secrets-manager-docs/doc_source/security-encryption.md

 Secrets Manager calls the AWS KMS [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation in response to the following Secrets Manager operations\.
 + [CreateSecret](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_CreateSecret.html) – If the new secret includes a secret value, Secrets Manager requests a new data key to encrypt it\.
 + [PutSecretValue](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_PutSecretValue.html)– Secrets Manager requests a new data key to encrypt the specified secret value\.
-+ [UpdateSecret](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_UpdateSecret.html) – If the update changes the secret value, Secrets Manager requests a new data key to encrypt the new secret value\.
++ [UpdateSecret](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_UpdateSecret.html) – If you change the secret value or the KMS key, Secrets Manager requests a new data key to encrypt the new secret value\.
 The [RotateSecret](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_RotateSecret.html) operation does not call `GenerateDataKey`, because it does not change the secret value\.
 However, if the Lambda function that `RotateSecret` invokes changes the secret value, its call to the `PutSecretValue` operation triggers a `GenerateDataKey` request\.

 **Decrypt**